Tropical superelliptic curves: Tropicalization Algorithm

 The corresponding morphism of components is described by $(y')^{n}-f^{\Gamma}$, where $y'=\dfrac{y}{\pi^{k/n}}$.
 On the special fiber, the intersection point corresponds to a smooth point of $\Gamma$.
-By the Poincar\'{e}-Lelong formula, as presented in \cite[Corollary 5.1]{tropabelian}, the valuation of $f^{\Gamma}$ at this smooth point is exactly the slope of the function $\psi$ on $e$.
+By the Poincar\'{e}-Lelong formula, as presented in \cite[Theorem 3.3.2.]{tropabelian}, the valuation of $f^{\Gamma}$ at this smooth point is exactly the slope of the function $\psi$ on $e$.
 As in the previous statement, the ramification index on the special fiber is $n/\text{gcd}(\psi_{e},n)$.
-By Proposition \ref{ramind2}, this is the order of the inertia group at $e'$, as desired. \item For the third statement, we consider as before the algebra
+By Proposition \ref{ramind2}, this is the order of the inertia group at $e'$, as desired. \item For the third statement, we will apply Lemma \ref{SplittingLemma1}, part (iii) to the extension of discrete valuation rings